SonghaiFan/user_study_narrative_sketch/public/markdown/about.md

 > **Selecting the narrative structure** that best aligns with the corresponding **TT-graph** on the left.

 During the training, after you've selected a narrative structure, you'll see a detailed text that includes a title, key words (`theme` and `entity`), and a brief explanation.
-This part of the study is to help you get used to the **TT-graphs** and learn how to pick the right narrative structures.
+This part of the study is to help you understand the **TT-graphs** and learn how to sketch the narrative structures.

 ## Task